gdm413229/hellsmith-editor/README.md

 ## Third Party Code

 This project uses third party code located in `src/vendor`.
 The sources of libxml2 are located in `src/libxml2-2.9.7`.

+A custom variant of GZDoom's rendering code is located at `src/vendor/gzdoom`

 The original C# code from GZDB is made by CodeImp, MaxED and jewalky.